Alex Brown (rugby union, born 1989)

 Alex Brown (born 13 October 1989) is a rugby union player for Perpignan in the Top 14.
 He plays as a Prop.

-Brown is a former member of the Saracens Academy, While a part of the Academy, Brown was dual registered with Bedford Blues to aid his development.
+Brown is a former member of the Saracens Academy, While a part of the academy, Brown was dual registered with Bedford Blues to aid his development.
 Brown joined Doncaster in 2011.
 After establishing himself as a regular in the Doncaster side it was announced on 10 April 2012 that Brown and fellow Doncaster forward Jack Yeandle would be joining Aviva Premiership side Exeter Chiefs.
-Alex currently plays for the Rugby Pro D2 (french second division) team USA Perpignan.
+Brown currently plays for the Top 14 (highest tier of French rugby union) team Perpignan.